dagnybrand/DomerRoverSoftware/README.md

 - Download Oracle VM and Ubuntu 22.04 ISO
 - Load VM and download Github on Machine
 - Download VS Code

+radio_communication:
+- holds client/server communication files, most are stored on pi
+- contains pi to arduino and arduino to pi code

+MAKE BRANCH FOR ANY COMMIT OR PUSH CHANGES